Updated December 2020

 If you are feeling anxious or having trouble sleeping, try removing caffeine and drinking calming teas to support nervous system health such as chamomile, lavender, valerian and peppermint.

-Yoga and meditation are proven ways to help lower stress hormones which can weaken the immune system - choose an online class to suit you.
+Yoga, meditation and breathwork are proven to help lower stress hormones which can weaken the immune system - choose an online class to suit you (For speed and effectiveness I love the 4/7/8 breath by Dr. Weil)

 3. If you suspect you have caught COVID 19 -